RizeLabs/encifher-docs/docs/solution/P2P.md

 #### **5. Micro Payments to Friends**:
 - Friends making small transfers don’t want their entire financial history revealed to senders, ensuring their balance sheets remain confidential.

----

 ### **Why Private P2P Payments Matter**

-1. **Preserve Financial Privacy**:
-   - Protect sensitive transaction details and wallet balances from public scrutiny.
+1. Protect sensitive transaction details and wallet balances from public scrutiny.

-2. **Enable Merchant Adoption**:
-   - Privacy encourages businesses to adopt stablecoin payments without fear of exposing their financial data.
+2. Privacy encourages businesses to adopt stablecoin payments without fear of exposing their financial data.

-3. **Shield Against Exploitation**:
-   - Prevent trackers and bots from targeting high-value users or exploiting on-chain data.
+3. Prevent trackers and bots from targeting high-value users or exploiting on-chain data.

-4. **Improve Usability**:
-   - Make crypto transactions as seamless and intuitive as traditional payment methods like Venmo or PayPal.
+4. Make crypto transactions as seamless and intuitive as traditional payment methods like Venmo or PayPal.

----

 ### **The Future of P2P Payments**